gogs/docs/zh-CN/installation/run_as_windows_service.md

 Details tab:

-- Display name: `Go Gits Service`
+- Display name: `Gogs`
-- Description: `Gogs (Go Git Service) is a painless self-hosted Git service.`
+- Description: `A painless self-hosted Git service.`
 - Startup type: `Automatic (Delayed Start)`

 Note that we've chosen [delayed start](http://stackoverflow.com/a/11015576), so that the service will not impact the early boot time.
 Gogs will start two minutes after the non-delayed services.